Blog

 Documenting every expense is critical.
 Gaps in treatment or incomplete medical records give insurance companies a reason to argue your injuries are less severe than claimed.
 If you have been injured in a car accident, consistent medical treatment creates a clear record that ties your injuries to the crash.

-3. Lost Wages and Future Earning Capacity
+3. Lost Wages and Your Ability to Work

 If your injuries forced you to miss work, you can recover those lost wages as part of your settlement.
 If your injuries are severe enough to limit your future earning potential, such as a brain injury that prevents you from returning to your previous career, that diminished earning capacity can substantially increase your claim’s value.